Ahmad ibn Fadlan: Appearances in popular culture

 Ahmad Ibn Fadlān is a major character in Michael Crichton's 1976 novel Eaters of the Dead, which draws heavily on Ibn Fadlān's writings in its opening passages.
-In the 1999 film adaptation of the novel, The 13th Warrior, Ibn Fadlān is played by Antonio Banderas.
+In the 1999 film adaptation of the novel, The 13th Warrior, he is portrayed by Antonio Banderas.

 Ibn Fadlān's journey is also the subject of the 2007 Syrian TV series Saqf al-Alam.

 Samirah "Sam" al-Abbas, a main character from Magnus Chase and the Gods of Asgard, as well as her betrothed, Amir Fadlan, are said to be descendants of Ahmad ibn Fadlan.

 In the 2003 anime Planetes, the body of an astronaut named Ibn Fadlan was buried in a metal coffin by being sent to the depths of space.
 However, although he says that he belongs to space, he somehow returned to his world environment and was perceived as space debris.
-Like Ibn Fadlan as a real-life voyager, the retired astronaut says something important.

 He appears as a possible Great Person for the Abbasid civilization in 2025's Civilization VII.
 If used on a river, the player will gain 50 influence for every tile the river takes up.